 sitemap

 )

-you're welcome to modify and redistribute the code to your heart's content. and maybe let me know if you can automate the utc offset part thing?
+you're welcome to modify and redistribute both scripts to your heart's content. these are public domain, who cares. and maybe let me know if you can automate the utc offset part thing?

+sitemap